ServiceStack/ServiceStackVS/CreateYourFirstProject.md

 ![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/empty_project_solution.png)

-## Step 2: Run your project ##
+# Step 2: Run your project

 Press F5 and run your project!

 ![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/empty_project_run.png)

-## Troubleshooting ##

-If you are continuing to use an older version of the **NuGet Package Manager** you will need to click on **Enable NuGet Package Restore** after creating a new project to ensure its NuGet dependencies are installed.
+> If you are continuing to use an older version of the **NuGet Package Manager** you will need to click on **Enable NuGet Package Restore** after creating a new project to ensure its NuGet dependencies are installed.
 Without this enabled, Visual Studio will not pull down the ServiceStack dependencies and successfully build the project.

-## How does it work? ##
+# How does it work?

 Now that you're new project is running, let's have a look at what we have.
 The template comes with a single web service route which comes from the request DTO (Data Transfer Object) which is located in the WebApplication1.ServiceModel project under `Hello.cs` file.